Article I, Section 6 of the Texas Constitution ("Freedom of Worship")

 - Pleasant Glade Assembly of God v.
 Schubert, 264 S.W.3d 1, 2 (Tex.
 2008) ("This appeal concerns the tension between a church's right to protection under the Free Exercise Clause of the First Amendment and a church member's right to judicial redress under a claim for intentional tort.
 U.S. CONST. amend.
 I; see also TEX.
 CONST. art.
 I, § 6. . . .
 We further conclude the case, as tried, presents an ecclesiastical dispute over religious conduct that would unconstitutionally entangle the court in matters of church doctrine and, accordingly, reverse the court of appeals' judgment and dismiss the case.")

 - City of New Braunfels v.
 Waldschmidt, 207 S.W.
 303, 305 (Tex.
-1918) ("The ordinance [requiring that a student be vaccinated against the smallpox virus before attending a public or private school within the city] does not in any way undertake to control or interfere with any rights of conscience in matters of religion. . . .
+1918) ("The ordinance [requiring students attending school to be vaccinated against the smallpox virus] does not in any way undertake to control or interfere with any rights of conscience in matters of religion.
+As pointed out in Chief Justice Waite's opinion in Reynolds v.
+United States . . . .
 No more does section 6 of the Bill of Rights in our state Constitution relieve one from obedience to reasonable health regulations, enacted under the police power of the state, because such regulations happen not to conform to one's religious belief.")

 - Church v.
 Bullock, 109 S.W.
 115, 117-18 (Tex.
-1908) ("Did the exercises which the evidence shows the teachers engaged in convert the schoolroom into a 'place of worship,' within the intent and meaning of section 6, art.
-1, of the Constitution? . . . .
-Christianity is so interwoven with the web and woof of the state government that to sustain the contention that the Constitution prohibits reading the Bible, offering prayers, or singing songs of a religious character in any public building of the government would produce a condition bordering upon moral anarchy.")
+1908) ("Did the exercises which the evidence shows the teachers engaged in convert the schoolroom into a 'place of worship,' within the intent and meaning of [this section]? . . .
+An annual appropriation is made for a chaplain for the penitentiary; in fact, Christianity is so interwoven with the web and woof of the state government that to sustain the contention that the Constitution prohibits reading the Bible, offering prayers, or singing songs of a religious character in any public building of the government would produce a condition bordering upon moral anarchy.")

 - Gabel v.
 City of Houston, 29 Tex.
-335, 347-48 (1867) ("It does not enjoin upon any person the duty of conforming his conduct to the rites of his church; but it does prevent him from following a tippling occupation in the city on Sunday, by which crowds of persons may be congregated at a public house, and, under the influence of intoxication, may commit . . . .
+335, 347 (1867) ("It does not enjoin upon any person the duty of conforming his conduct to the rites of his church; but it does prevent him from following a tippling occupation in the city on Sunday, by which crowds of persons may be congregated at a public house, and, under the influence of intoxication, may commit riots and breaches of the peace, to the great annoyance . . . .
 That there is nothing in the constitution of the United States or of this state to prevent the legislature from forbidding the pursuit of worldly business upon Sunday, has been decided in a number of states.")

 - Vernon's Annotated Constitution of the State of Texas (this multi-volume and up-to-date resource is available at all law libraries and many municipal libraries)